ng-consult/ng1-server/README.md

 ### File logging

-ngServer uses Bunyan to log usefull informations and any errors raised.
+ngServer uses Bunyan to log useful information and any errors raised.

 The following log files are created, depending on the value of `serverConfig.logBasePath`: